TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/groupBySortDescriptorsOptions.md

 ﻿####groupBySortDescriptors

 Defines current grouping of grid.
-Is type of array of SortDescrptors.
+It is type of array of SortDescrptors.
 Every element in array sets grouping by column and sorting direction(default direction - ascending).
 Grid can be grouped by some columns.
-Needs grid setting **enableGrouping** setted to *true*
+Needs grid setting **enableGrouping** setted to *true*.

 To create groupBySortDescriptors use following code: